 Still, I was able to create my account, watch their video, and take and pass the simple exam.
 Here are more details on TranscribeMe:

 Pay is $20.00 an audio hour for the inexperienced.
 If you have experience, you can send in your resume and get higher paying jobs on specialty teams, up to $50.00 an audio hour.
-The company promotes within constantly, so even if you are not experienced you can move up ranks quickly.

 If you're new to transcription, it's important to understand that an audio hour is not the same as an actual hour, so you won't be making $20 an hour technically.
 The audio hour is just how much you'll earn for however long it takes you to transcribe an hour of audio, and naturally you'll be rewinding a lot through the file so it will take longer.